 Only one period of attendance on Academic Warning will be allowed while registered in the Faculty of Science.
-Students who have received an

-Academic Warning in any previous Fall/Winter, or its equivalent at any other post-secondary institution, and whose current Fall/Winter GPA is between 1.7 and 1.9 will be required to withdraw from the Faculty.
-Such students can only apply for readmission after attending another postsecondary institution at which time they can apply for admission as a transfer student under the conditions described in §§14.2.1(5) and 15.15.7.
+Students who have received an Academic Warning in any previous Fall/Winter, or its equivalent at any other postsecondary institution, and whose current Fall/Winter GPA is between 1.7 and 1.9 will be required to withdraw from the Faculty.
+Such students can only apply for readmission after: